One Night Stand (2008): Event

 The opening match of the pay-per-view was a Falls Count Anywhere match between Jeff Hardy and Umaga.
 The pair fought around the arena, including in the audience stands before they made their way out to a car park.
 The match ended when Hardy performed a "Swanton Bomb" (a high-angle senton bomb) on Umaga from the top of a truck and pinned him for the victory.

 The next match was a Singapore Cane match between Big Show, Tommy Dreamer, John Morrison, CM Punk, and Chavo Guerrero.
 The match started with Big Show dominating, until the other competitors teamed together to knock him out the ring.
 During the course of the match, Guerrero was aided by Bam Neely and Morrison's tag team partner The Miz helped Morrison.
+A brief spot between CM Punk and Chavo involved then NFL star Shawne Merriman being hit by a cane and returning the favor to Guerrero.
 After Big Show incapacitated the other wrestlers, including Neely and The Miz, he hit Dreamer with a kendo stick and pinned him, thus earning an ECW Championship match at Night of Champions.

 The next match was John Cena facing John "Bradshaw" Layfield (JBL) in a First Blood match, in which the winner is the wrestler who makes his opponent bleed first.
 Both men utilized weapons in their attempts to win, including steel steps, the steel barricade, and chairs.
 The match ended Cena executed his STF submission hold on JBL while using a steel chain to draw blood.